 Where can I find someone to invest in my new business?

 You can try finding an investor through your professional and personal networks.
+Additionally, online platforms like Angels Partners offer a streamlined way to find startup investors.
+This platform connects startups with a vast network of investors, making it easier to find the right match for your business needs.
 There are also a number of agencies who will make introductions between businesses and potential investors.
 Check out our article on the five steps to finding an angel investor.

 STEP 8 : Crowdfunding

 What is crowdfunding?

 Crowdfunding is when people who need money post about their idea or issue online and ask investors to make a contribution towards it.
 This usually takes place via a specific crowdfunding platform, which helps the people build and promote their appeal, whilst taking a small cut of the money raised.

 You can.
 Crowdfunding is one of the newer ways to fund your business.
 It’s brought real change to the world of startup finance, as well as the lives of business owners who’ve benefited from it.